truongd8593/mfix/USER_GUIDE.md

  - Option to disable the fluid phase
  - Option to enable thermal energy equations
  - Option to enable turbulence, if the fluid phase is enabled
- - Gravity in teh x, y, and z directions
+ - Gravity in the x, y, and z directions
  - Drag Model including parameters for the selected drag model

 Other advanced options that can be selected include: